 To keep beehives (an apiary) on public land in NSW you must hold a permit or license to do so from the government agency that manages the land.
-Following the new policy framework for apiary sites on public land, the process for allocation of new apiary sites or recently vacated apiary sites is moving to an expressions of interest (EOI) process.
+Following the new policy framework for apiary sites on public land, the process for allocation of new apiary sites or recently vacated apiary sites now follows an expressions of interest (EOI) process.
 This process was developed following extensive consultation with industry.
 (A summary of feedback received is available in this Consultation Report (PDF, 631.94 KB)

 The following infographics explains the planned high level application and assessment processes.